fmidev/metoclient/README.md

 #### Examples

 For fully working examples see the [examples](examples) directory.
-[The tiled example](examples/tiled) demonstrates the application of the Rollup module bundler while [the legacy example](examples/legacy) uses a traditional full build of the library.
+[The legacy example](examples/legacy) uses a traditional full build of the library.

 ## Animation API